 Beware all who enter the Broads National Park – here be dragons, imps, hideous hounds, Woodwoses, will-o’-the-wisps and a mighty assortment of ghosts all intent on scaring us witless.
 I hope you’re reading this holding a stone with a hole in it to ward off any witches… Once you look beneath the tangible world of wildlife, historical buildings and a bustling tourist industry, a different side of the National Park begins to emerge, usually after dark!

-As it turns out this “other world” is a very busy place especially during the summer months.
+The “Dark Side” of the Broads is, as it turns out, a very busy place, especially in the summer months.
 Maybe ghosts get more pleasure sending shivers down the spines of tourists than performing to empty winter landscapes when we’re all tucked up in our warm houses?
-Whatever the reason, have a look at our calendar of “the regulars” in case you fancy facing the ghosts on their own waters this summer…
+Whatever the reason, have a look at our Calendar of Ghosts in case you fancy facing the spirits on their own waters during the summer…

 Why are there so many ghostly stories?

 It’s not much of a surprise that so many ghosts and fantastical beings stalk the fens, marshes, broads and rivers here.
 The landscape lends itself perfectly to the conjuring of such tales.
 Imagine a late evening, the river slowly gliding past your feet, darkness creeping across the sky and the mist advancing thick across the featureless marsh.
 Watching as the old, half ruined mills are drawn into the mist’s wet embrace, while will-o’-the-wisps flare and glow in its depths.
 Or imagine being deep in the tangled Alder Carr, surrounded by strange vegetation, black glassy pools dropping bottomless into the underworld.
 The hairs rising on your neck as you remember the old Celtish beliefs that powerful spirits or gods live beneath the water’s surface and you haven’t brought an offering with you.